turgunbek/fast_style_transfer_GAN/README.md

 The feature of this method is its fast time of inference.

+# Structure

+In the folder `gifs` there are gif-images from original video and styilized generated videos.
+In order to view in github directly.

+In the folder `images` there are content images, style images (4 styles are pretrained) and generated images.

 In the folder `models` there are two code files.
 The `loss_models.py` involves the VGG16 model from torchvision.models and the content, style and TV (total variation) losses.
 The `transformation_models.py` file contains the main deeplearning model for applying style transfer.

+In the folder `reports` there are the demo video of inference and some files for grading the project.

 In the folder `saved_models` there are the pretrained models (weights) and the mapping PRETRAINED_MODELS in the file `pretrained_models.py` corresponding for 4 styles.

-In the folder `images` there are content images, style images (4 styles are pretrained) and generated images.
+In the folder `tests` there are tests covering some functions from the code of the project.

 In the folder `videos` there are an example video `flag_kg_winter.mp4` with the stylized ones with names starting with "stylized_".

 The file `app.py` is the main streamlit file.

 The file `argument_parsers.py` contains the function training_parser() required in the running the `train_model.py` through the command line using argparser.
 In the original [work](https://github.com/igreat/fast-style-transfer/tree/main) the stylizations of image and video are to be done via command line.
 But in this work I deprecated these options because of the streamlit interface.

+The file `Dockerfile` contains docker instructions for building the docker image.

+The file `requirements.txt` contains the packages required to the streamlit cloud app.

 The file `stylize_image.py` contains the function for image stylization.